Pelvic Floor Physiotherapy Services

 In both sexes, pelvic floor dysfunction can cause pain in the lower back, hips, and thighs.

-Pelvic floor dysfunction can be caused by pregnancy, childbirth, or other factors such as aging, obesity, chronic cough, constipation, heavy lifting, prolonged sitting, diabetes, neurological conditions, stress, trauma, surgical procedure, or certain medications.
+Pelvic floor dysfunction can be caused by pregnancy, childbirth, or other factors such as aging, obesity, chronic cough, constipation, heavy lifting, prolonged sitting, diabetes, neurological conditions, stress, trauma, surgical procedures, or certain medications.

 Symptoms Of PFD Include